 Medicine Without a License?
 The Story of the Linus Pauling Therapy for Heart Disease © 2008

 According to Linus Pauling and others, the condition that doctors euphemistically label as "coronary heart disease" is not a disease at all.
 Rather, it is a symptom of an enzyme missing in humans that is needed in order to make ascorbic acid (vitamin C) from glucose in the liver - the enzyme gulonolactone oxidase, or GLO.

 Because humans cannot make vitamin C in the liver like most animals, they require high levels of ascorbic acid in the diet in order to manufacture the vast amounts of collagen required for the maintenance of blood vessels, bones, disks, organs, skin, ligaments, cartilage, tendons, and teeth.
 The coronary arteries typically suffer the scorbutic (scurvy) effect from the lack of vitamin C and collagen and begin to deterioriate first because they are subject to the greatest degree of mechanical stress from the pumping action of the beating heart.

-Plaque forms on a coronary artery as a surrogate to patch it when the artery is deficient in collagen from a chronic high-dose ascorbic acid (vitamin C) deficiency, a condition known as scurvy.
+Plaque forms inside the coronary artery as a surrogate to patch it when the artery is deficient in collagen from a chronic high-dose ascorbic acid (vitamin C) deficiency, a condition known as scurvy.